LoopKit/loopdocs/docs/gh-actions/gh-update.md

 Sign in to your [Apple Developer account](https://developer.apple.com/account).
 If there are agreements you have not accepted, you will get errors when you try to Build that indicate your Apple <code>Secrets</code> are incorrect - that is very unlikely.

 * For an update, you do not need to modify the <code>FASTLANE_ISSUER_ID</code>, <code>FASTLANE_KEY_ID</code> or <code>FASTLANE_KEY</code>
-* Check you Apple Developer account for agreements, then continue
+* Check your Apple Developer account for agreements, then continue

+If you need detailed instructions, click on the [<code>Apple Program License Agreement</code>](https://support.pushpay.com/s/article/Accepting-the-Apple-Program-License-Agreement) help page.

+* Accept the `Apple Program License Agreement` (only)
+    * You do NOT need to accept anything related to the `Paid Applications Schedule Agreement`
+    * That is only required when you sell an app through the `App Store`

 ### Update Fork